paulpod/neuromanticsdotnet/source/portfolio/index.md

 * updating user flows to detect, ask and confirm location
 * improving less urgent outcomes: dentists, opticians, midwifery
-* designing ways to deliberately and  _very vaguely_ tell people about callback times
+* designing ways to deliberately and  _very vaguely_ tell people about callback times here is a video about this piece of [work from the show and tell](https://youtu.be/vvYfO8RH_cI) at the time
 * better ways to let people tell us their location
 * sorting out edge cases around opening and closing times
 * improving access to mental health services